Azure/AzBulkSetBlobTier/README.md

   - Run - this property is a GUID generated when the docker container starts.
 It allows you to tie all the logs for a given run together.
 There should be 1 of these per instance.
 Written when the job starts.
   - Delimiter - this property lists the configured Delimiter value
   - Prefix - this property lists the configured Prefix value
+  - Container - this property lists the configured Container value
+  - StorageAccountName - this property lists the configured Storage Account Name value
   - ThreadCount - this property lists the configured ThreadCount value
   - WhatIf - this property lists the configured WhatIf value
   - TargetAccessTier - this property lists the configured TargetAccessTier value